afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 even more awesome.
 Hell, I might actually die from all the awesomeness I'd feel stemming from what humans are capable of.

-On the contrary, I would be rather upset about travelling to a poverty-stricken area.
+On the contrary, I would be rather upset about travelling through a poverty-stricken area.
 It is the opposite feeling that would embrace me: how humanity is **not** awesome.
 Down-right terrible in fact.
 I feel enough of that.

 I used to exhibit [just-world][jw] bias and "diss" charities but I am changing now.
 Moreover, the recent encounters motivated me too look into the effective